markhannel/InAPinch/src/data_collection/README.md

 - If trip length varies amongst a demographic, sufficient data to make reasonable estimates.

+# Modules.
+download.py queries the live MTA Feed and live Citibike feed to gather a list of station locations.
+Historical MTA data is collected from the MTA developer archives.
+Historical Citi Bike dock data was downloaded by hand from TheOpenBus.

+aggregate.py collects the data sourced from TheOpenBus.com into one file.

 To learn about the historical MTA Data source: http://web.mta.info/developers/MTA-Subway-Time-historical-data.html